Quick Answer

 |---|---|---|---|

-Bottom line (as of February 2026): Bacterial tonsillitis + 24-48 hours on antibiotics + fever resolved = generally safe to return to work or school.
-Viral tonsillitis = stay home until symptoms clear.
-When in doubt, speak to a GP.
+As of February 2026: Bacterial tonsillitis plus 24–48 hours on antibiotics plus fever resolved is generally safe for return to work2 or school.
+Viral tonsillitis means staying home until symptoms clear.
+When uncertain, speak to a GP.

-How Do I Know If My Tonsillitis is Viral or Bacterial?
+How to Tell If Tonsillitis Is Viral or Bacterial

 | Feature | Suggests Viral | Suggests Bacterial (Strep) |